apertureless/vue-chartjs/docs/guide/README.md

 ### Chart with API data

 It is a common pattern to use an API to get your data.
-However there are some things to keep in mind.
-The most common problem is, that you mount your chart component directly and pass in data from an async api call.
-The problem with this approach is, that chart.js tries to render your chart and access the chart data, but your api call is async.
+However, there are some things to keep in mind.
+The most common problem is, that you mount your chart component directly and pass in data from an async API call.
+The problem with this approach is, that chart.js tries to render your chart and access the chart data, but your API call is async.
 So you chart mounts before your data arrives.

 To prevent this, a simple `v-if` is the best solution.